If the GUI installer never starts without any error message, then

 an alias or wrapper script.

-The shell script above sets LD_LIBRARY_PATH
+The shell script above sets LD_LIBRARY_PATH in a way

 that prevents most if not all KDE4.6 applications from running.